 Deputy Chairman and Chief Executive, The Hongkong and Shanghai Banking Corporation Limited

 Peter Wong Tung Shun is Deputy Chairman and Chief Executive of The Hongkong and Shanghai Banking Corporation Limited.
-He is also a Group Managing Director and a member of the HSBC Group Management Board.
+He is also a Group Managing Director and a member of the HSBC Group Executive Committee.

-He is Chairman and non-executive director of HSBC Bank (China) Company Limited and a non-executive director of Hang Seng Bank Limited.
-He is also non-executive Vice Chairman of Bank of Communications Co Ltd.
+He is Chairman and Non-executive Director of HSBC Bank (China) Company Limited and a Non-executive Director of Hang Seng Bank Limited.
+He is also a Director of Serai Limited, HSBC’s digital trading proposition for SMEs.

-He also holds roles with the Hong Kong Monetary Authority’s Exchange Fund Advisory Committee, the Hong Kong Trade Development Council’s Belt and Road Committee, the Hong Kong General Chamber of Commerce and the Hong Kong Institute of Bankers.
+He also holds roles with the Hong Kong Monetary Authority’s Exchange Fund Advisory Committee and Academy of Finance, the Hong Kong Trade Development Council’s Belt and Road and Greater Bay Area Committee, the Hong Kong General Chamber of Commerce, the Hong Kong Coalition and the Hong Kong Institute of Bankers.
 He has also been invited to advise on a number of committees/councils in mainland China, including as a Member of the 13th National Committee and the Vice Chairman of the Committee for Agriculture and Rural Affairs for the Chinese People’s Political Consultative Conference, an Economic Advisor to the Governor for the International Consultative Conference on the Future Economic Development of Guangdong, a Member of Chongqing Mayor's International Economic Advisory Council, and a Board Member of the China Banking Association.

 Mr Wong’s banking career began in 1980 when he joined Citibank.
 He then moved to Standard Chartered Bank in 1997.